docarray/docarray/docs/glossary.md

 ### `FastAPI`

 [FastAPI](https://fastapi.tiangolo.com/) is a Python library that allows building API using Python type hints.
 It is built on top of Pydantic and nicely extends to DocArray.

 ### `Weaviate`

 [Weaviate](https://weaviate.io/) is an open-source vector database that is supported in DocArray.

-### `Weaviate`
+### `Qdrant`

 [Qdrant](https://qdrant.tech/) is an open-source vector database that is supported in DocArray.